tsallc/phonelist/README.md

 1.  **Validate:** Read and validate the structure and integrity of `src/data/canonicalContactData.json` against the defined schema (`lib/schema.ts`).
 2.  **Export:** Generate an O365-compatible CSV file from the data in `src/data/canonicalContactData.json`, suitable for manual import/update into O365/Entra.
-3.  **(Future)** Selectively update `src/data/canonicalContactData.json` with specific fields from a fresh O365 CSV export (e.g., mobile phone numbers, titles) while preserving existing merged data (desk extensions, locations).
+3.  **Update:** Selectively update `src/data/canonicalContactData.json` with specific fields from a fresh O365 CSV export (e.g., mobile phone numbers, titles) while preserving existing merged data (desk extensions, locations).

 **Note:** This script *does not* generate the merged `canonicalContactData.json` from scratch; it operates on the existing live file which was initialized from `reference_example.json`.